 How Does Amazon Request For An OTP?

 Upon logging in with the correct credentials, Amazon adds an extra layer of security by requesting a 6-digit numeric OTP code.
 The OTP can be retrieved from a text message to your phone, a call from Amazon, in an email, or to a dedicated authenticator app.
-The platform contacts you at the phone number and email address associated with your account information, so it is crucial that you have entered the correct contact information that you have direct access to.
+The platform contacts you at the phone number and email address associated with your account information, so it is crucial that you have entered the correct contact information you have direct access to.

 An OTP is time-sensitive for your account’s security, so you have to enter it quickly.